UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/trapezoid.txt

 Nice and general purpose.

-But how would we compute the area under this function? the function we wrote above only passes x in to the function it is integrating.
+But how would we compute the area under this function?
+The function we wrote above only passes x in to the function it is integrating.

 Passing arguments through:
 --------------------------